tiandevlab/DiscShop.project/README.md

 - Practiced creating smooth transitions and animations using CSS in a React application
 - Improved skills in responsive design, ensuring the homepage looks great on various devices
 - Gained practical experience in using React Router for seamless navigation between pages

+### 2024-08-08

+- Implemented AlbumDetail component for displaying detailed information about individual albums
+- Added new route in App.js for album details (/albums/:id)
+- Updated Albums component to include links to individual album detail pages
+- Enhanced user experience by providing detailed views for each album
+- Integrated new AlbumDetail component into existing React application structure